melinaestiri/vue-api-example/README.md

-# vue-api-example
+# Vue Simple API Page

-Data is fetched from a public API using fetch.
-Loading and error states are handled with simple conditional rendering.
+A simple Vue page that fetches data from a public API and displays it.

+## Features
+- Fetch data from a public API
+- Loading and error handling
+- Simple UI with plain CSS